austin-butters/austin-butters/README.md

 ### SkillSwap
 ### Butterfly News
 ### JS Calculator
-Six weeks into DevAcademy I tried my hand at making a JavaScript calculator
+Six weeks into DevAcademy I tried my hand at making a JavaScript scientific calculator, this project was never finished, and I managed to make a mess of my code but it's safe to say since this point I've focused on learning clean, maintainable coding practices.
+My JS-Calculator repository can be found [here](https://github.com/austin-butters/JS-Calculator)

 ### Others